josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 ### Add search to the dashboard

-Open the `DashboardComponent` template and add the hero search element, `<app-hero-search>`, to the bottom of the markup.
+Open the `DashboardComponent` template and add the `app-hero-search` hero search element to the bottom of the markup.

 <code-example header="src/app/dashboard/dashboard.component.html" path="toh-pt6/src/app/dashboard/dashboard.component.html"></code-example>

 This template looks a lot like the `*ngFor` repeater in the `HeroesComponent` template.

-For this to work, the next step is to add a component with a selector that matches `<app-hero-search>`.
+For this to work, the next step is to add a component with a selector that matches the `app-hero-search` element.

 ### Create `HeroSearchComponent`